jhimberg/paavodata/README.md

 # paavodata

-Get Statistics Finland Paavo-demographics into a data frame.
-Aggregates to larger geographical areas (2 and 3 first digits) and computes proportions from the counts.
+Get Statistics Finland Paavo-demographics and visualise them.
+There are migration scripts for getting data into a data frame, aggregation of data to larger geographical areas (2 and 3 first digits), and computing weighted proportions / averages for the counts.

+There are examples how to visualise the data by `ggplot` and preloaded maps (polygons) for zip code areas.

 Data: https://www.stat.fi/tup/paavo/paavon_aineistokuvaukset_en.html

 ## Fetching and averaging Paavo data

-`createPaavodata.R` collects data from Statistics Finland and stores them into a list of data frames and stores the results into local directory as a list consisting of data frames.
-Collects now data for 2015-2018.
+`migrate_paavodata.R` collects data from Statistics Finland and stores them into a list of data frames and stores the results into local directory as a list consisting of data frames.
+Collects now data for 2015-2019.
 Adding new year is easy (see code) if the data format stays the same.

   - original Paavo-data attributes are documented by Statistics Finland https://www.stat.fi/tup/paavo/paavon_aineistokuvaukset_en.html
   - Additional attributes